iluxonchik/zkSafeZones-init/whitepaper.md

 # References and Appendices

+Note for the reader: This sections is a work-in-progress (WIP).
+All of the referrences can be found within the text of the whitepaper, in the form of hyperlinks.
+The appendices will be added in the future.

 ## Documenting the Foundations and Further Reading

 To provide a comprehensive understanding and to support further research, this section includes references and appendices related to zkSafeZones and its underlying technologies.